Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: A relation to the graphical basis and quantum duality map

-For an integral $\fsl_3$-lamination with pinnings $(\hL,(\delta_E)) \in \cL^p(\Sigma,\bZ)$, represent $\hL$ by a non-elliptic $\fsl_3$-web $W$ only with components with weight one, and define
+For an integral $\fsl_3$-lamination with pinnings $(\hL,\nu) \in \cL^p(\Sigma,\bZ)$, represent $\hL$ by a non-elliptic $\fsl_3$-web $W$ only with components with weight one, and define

-It does not depend on the choice of the representative $W$, since the loop parallel-move is also realized in the skein algebra (by using the Reidemeister II move twice), and the boundary H-move exactly corresponds to the third boundary skein relation.
+Here $\nu_E=\nu_E^+\varpi_1^\vee + \nu_E^-\varpi_2^\vee \in \mathsf{P}^\vee$ for each $E \in \bB$, and the symbol $[-]$ stands for the Weyl normalization.
+Then $\mathbb{I}_\X^q(\hL)$ does not depend on the choice of the representative $W$, since the loop parallel-move is also realized in the skein algebra (by using the Reidemeister II move twice), and the boundary H-move exactly corresponds to the third boundary skein relation.
 Moreover, it is a basis web since the two notions of elliptic faces correspond to each other via the shift of endpoints.